 - Market model with key segmentations

 - Scenario descriptions and assumptions

-- Market forecast model, including service penetration, traffic and revenue forecasts.
+- Market forecast model, including service penetration and revenue forecasts.

 The team for this research includes Brian Neilson (BMIT Principal Analyst) and Christopher Geerdts (senior telecoms associate).